zleao/MvvmCross-PropertyChangedEventPropagation/README.md

 	}

-## Possible improvments to this approach
+## Possible improvements to this approach

-1 - **Th event hook should be done using `Weakreferences` **.
+	1. **The event hook should be done using WeakReferences**.
 	Slodge allready stated this in https://github.com/slodge/MvvmCross/issues/300  This was something that I thought about and will implement soon.

-2 - **Add the ability to 'listen' to changes of the items inside an ObservableCollection**
+	2. **Add the ability to 'listen' to changes of the items inside an ObservableCollection** The property names of the raised events, should have the following name: `<ListName>.<PropertyName>`